peteroupc/peteroupc.github.io/colorgen.md

     - To select several random colors from a color map: See [**"Choosing Several Unique Items"**](https://peteroupc.github.io/randomfunc.html#Sampling_Without_Replacement_Choosing_Several_Unique_Items).
 - **Similar random colors:** Generating a random color that's similar to another is equivalent to generating a random color (`color1`) until `COLORDIFF(color1, color2)` (defined [**earlier**](#Color_Differences)) is less than a predetermined threshold, where `color2` is the color to compare.
 - **Data hashing:** A technique similar to generating random colors is to generate a color from arbitrary data using a [**_hash function_**](https://peteroupc.github.io/random.html#Hash_Functions).
+- **Image noise:** This alters a color using random numbers, such as by adding or multiplying random numbers to that color.
+For example, in _uniform noise_, each component of a multicomponent color is changed to  `min(1,max(0,c+RNDNUMRANGE(-level, level)))`, where `c` is the value of the previous component and `level` is the noise level.
+Other kinds of image noise include noise following a Gaussian, Poisson, or other [**probability distribution**](https://peteroupc.github.io/randomfunc.html#Specific_Non_Uniform_Distributions), and _salt-and-pepper noise_ that involves replacing each pixel by black or white at a predetermined probability each.

 <a id=Spectral_Color_Functions></a>
 ## Spectral Color Functions